lbuk/portfolio-website/_portfolio/Equiparate.markdown

 img: /img/equal_dwellings_nrow3_ncol2_dwellings4_chart_zoom.png
 ---

-Density can be measured in many ways and has been misinterpreted for over a century. equiparate is an R package for comparing measures of density.
+Density can be measured and interpreted in many ways. equiparate is an R package for comparing measures of density.
 The tool generates heatmaps to compare density.
 The package can be downloaded from <a href="https://github.com/lbuk/equiparate">Github</a>.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/equal_dwellings_nrow3_ncol2_dwellings4_chart.png" alt="" title=""/>